Our recruitment process

 The first stage of our process is a short application form.
 You’ll be asked to share details of your undergraduate degree and any further vocational education, your life history, and information as part of the Rare Contextualised Recruitment System, which allows us to understand the context in which your experiences have been gained and enables us to identify top candidates from the widest pool possible.

-2. Blended High Potential Assessment (17 January 2024 – 15 February 2024)
+2. High Potential Assessment

-Remember, it’s a two-way process – by the end of the virtual assessment day, you’ll be able to decide whether WBD is right for you – and we’ll have a better understanding of who you are.
+Remember, it’s a two-way process – by the end of the assessment day, you’ll be able to decide whether WBD is right for you – and we’ll have a better understanding of who you are.

-4. Work placement week
+4. Work placement week & final interview

 Our placement weeks form part of our recruitment process.
 Our hybrid placement weeks give you a great insight into our business as well as the responsibility and quality of work that is given to our trainees.